KUIINGLIU/Python/readme.md

 # Example repository
-This is a sample repo, hello world!
+This is a sample repo, hello coder!

+.md = Markdown file

+This is a second changes